cocotb/cocotb/documentation/source/install_devel.rst

    `matching documentation <https://docs.cocotb.org/en/latest/>`_.

-The development version of cocotb has different prerequisites than the stable version:
+The development version of cocotb has different prerequisites than the stable version (see below).

-..
-   Likely changes after 1.5:
-   * pytest
+Namely, it requires the Python development headers and a C/C++ compiler.

 * Python 3.6+
 * Python development packages